KlemenVovk/ids-tutoring/docs/session2.md

 **TODO**

-## Bonus: RSS feedscraping
+## Bonus: RSS feed scraping

 There are other channels that websites use to provide new information.
 One such protocol is [RSS](https://en.wikipedia.org/wiki/RSS) (Really Simple Syndication), you probably know it by the following icon <img src="rss.png" alt="RSS Feed" width="20" height="20" />.

 In short, it's a live feed of newly added things (usually articles).
 It can be very useful, as it's not as error prone as HTML scraping, a lot of sites (news, blogs) have it enabled and available by default.
-The feed is defined by a single file usually at `https://site.com/feed` or `https://site.com/rss`, or you can look for the RSS icon somewhere on the page.
+The feed is defined by a single file usually at `https://site.com/feed` or `https://site.com/rss` (i.e. [https://www.24ur.com/rss](https://www.24ur.com/rss)), or you can look for the RSS icon somewhere on the page.

 In Python you can use the [feedparser library](https://pypi.org/project/feedparser/) to scrape RSS feeds.
 There are some limitations compared to API or HTML scraping, mainly, you can't really select/filter data, you just get access to a predetermined number of most recent elements (news articles, blog posts).